Bokermannohyla vulcaniae: Description

 Bokermannohyla vulcaniae is a medium-sized tree frog, about 40–53 mm in snout–vent length.
 It has brown dorsum, becoming paler ventrally.
 The snout is rounded.
 The tympanum is distinct and the supratympanic fold is well-defined.
 The fingers and toes are webbed and bear terminal discs; the toes are more heavily webbed than the fingers but bear smaller discs.

 The male advertisement call consists of two pulsed notes emitted together or separately.
 The first note has fewer pulses (average: 4.5 pulses) and a lower dominant frequency (840 Hz) than the second one (respectively 10 pulses and 1240 Hz).

 Tadpoles of Gosner stages 26–27 measure 29-38 mm in total length, of which the body makes 10-13 mm.

 Habitat

 Bokermannohyla vulcaniae are known from a gallery forest adjacent to a stream at about 1000 m above sea level (the type locality) and in a temporary swamp at the forest edge at 1248 m asl.
 In both places, specimens were found in vegetation 0.65-1.5 m above the ground.

 Conservation status

-The species was assessed as "vulnerable" by IUCN in 2008 because its known distribution area is restricted and because of habitat loss related to agricultural and mining activities in the area.
-After the assessment, two populations in conservation areas have been found (in the Serra de São Domingos Municipal Park and the Botanical Garden of Poços de Caldas).
+The species was assessed as "endangered" by IUCN in 2023 due to its declining population and small known distribution.
+The species is especially threatened by agricultural and urban runoff as well as habitat loss related to agricultural and mining activities in the area.
+Two populations in conservation areas have been found (in the Serra de São Domingos Municipal Park and the Botanical Garden of Poços de Caldas).